-1. Farm Business Income for sole traders and partnerships represents the financial return to all unpaid labour (farmers and spouses, non-principal partners and directors and their spouses and family workers) and on all their capital invested in the farm business, including land and buildings.
+- 1. Farm Business Income for sole traders and partnerships represents the financial return to all unpaid labour (farmers and spouses, non-principal partners and directors and their spouses and family workers) and on all their capital invested in the farm business, including land and buildings.
 For corporate businesses it represents the financial return on the shareholders capital invested in the farm business.
 It is used when assessing the impact of new policies or regulations on the individual farm business.
 Although Farm Business Income is equivalent to financial Net Profit, in practice they are likely to differ because Net Profit is derived from financial accounting principles whereas Farm Business Income is derived from management accounting principles.
 For example in financial accounting output stocks are usually valued at cost of production, whereas in management accounting they are usually valued at market price.
-In financial accounting depreciation is usually calculated at historic cost whereas in management accounting it is often calculated at replacement cost.

-2. Farm Corporate Income (FCI) represents the return on own capital invested in the farm business, to risk and to entrepreneurship.
+In financial accounting depreciation is usually calculated at historic cost whereas in management accounting it is often calculated at replacement cost. - 2.
+Farm Corporate Income (FCI) represents the return on own capital invested in the farm business, to risk and to entrepreneurship.
 It is derived by deducting unpaid labour, both manual and managerial, from Farm Business Income.
 This allows the profitability of sole traders and partnerships to be compared directly with that of companies.
 Currently we are able to deduct an estimate of unpaid manual labour but not of unpaid managerial labour and so the data are only approximate.
-However, we plan to undertake a research project to produce a method for deriving an estimate of unpaid managerial labour, so that we can produce better data for this measure in future.

-3. Farm Investment Income (FII) represents the return on all capital invested in the farm business whether borrowed or not, to risk and to entrepreneurship.
+However, we plan to undertake a research project to produce a method for deriving an estimate of unpaid managerial labour, so that we can produce better data for this measure in future. - 3.
+Farm Investment Income (FII) represents the return on all capital invested in the farm business whether borrowed or not, to risk and to entrepreneurship.
 It is a general measure of the profitability of farming as an activity rather than of a particular business.
 It is derived by adding net interest payments to Farm Corporate Income.
-Since currently the data for Farm Corporate income are only approximate, so too are the data for Farm Investment Income.

-4. Net Farm Income (NFI) is intended as a consistent measure of the profitability of tenant-type farming $^2$ that allows farms of different business organisation, tenure and
+Since currently the data for Farm Corporate income are only approximate, so too are the data for Farm Investment Income. - 4.
+Net Farm Income (NFI) is intended as a consistent measure of the profitability of tenant-type farming2 that allows farms of different business organisation, tenure of the more varied non-agricultural activities which have been increasing on farms over the years have been inadvertently included in the calculation of NFI, with the and indebtedness to be compared.
+It represents the return to the farmer and spouse alone for their manual and managerial labour and on the tenant-type capital3 invested in the farm business.

-&lt;sup>2 Tenant-type farming was never conceived of as including non-agricultural activities on farm (using farm resources) except perhaps for value added activities such as small-scale food processing, e.g. sales of farm produced butter and cream and retail sales of farm produced liquid milk.
-However, recent research has revealed that many of the more varied non-agricultural activities which have been increasing on farms over the years have been inadvertently included in the calculation of NFI, with the result that about three-quarters of non-agricultural activities on farm by value are currently included and one-quarter excluded, without any clear basis for this division.
-Although this means that the definition of NFI has become untenable on the current basis, it has been decided to continue with historical practice indebtedness to be compared.
-It represents the return to the farmer and spouse alone for their manual and managerial labour and on the tenant-type capital invested in the farm business.
+2 Tenant-type farming was never conceived of as including non-agricultural activities on farm (using farm resources) except perhaps for value added activities such as small-scale food processing, e.g. sales of farm produced butter and cream and retail sales of farm produced liquid milk.
+However, recent research has revealed that many

 To represent the return to farmer and spouse alone, a notional deduction is made for any unpaid labour provided by non-principal partners and directors, their spouses and by others; this unpaid labour is valued at average local market rates for manual agricultural work.